thuml/Time-Series-Library/README.md

 We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**

+:triangular_flag_on_post:**News** (2024.10) Our lab has open-sourced [[OpenLTM]](https://github.com/thuml/OpenLTM), which provides a distinct pretrain-finetuning paradigm compared to TSLib.
+If you are interested in Large Time Series Models, you may find this repository helpful.

 :triangular_flag_on_post:**News** (2024.07) We wrote a comprehensive survey of [[Deep Time Series Models]](https://arxiv.org/abs/2407.13278) with a rigorous benchmark based on TSLib.
 In this paper, we summarized the design principles of current time series models supported by insightful experiments, hoping to be helpful to future research.

 :triangular_flag_on_post:**News** (2024.04) Many thanks for the great work from [frecklebars](https://github.com/thuml/Time-Series-Library/pull/378).
 The famous sequential model [Mamba](https://arxiv.org/abs/2312.00752) has been included in our library.
 See [this file](https://github.com/thuml/Time-Series-Library/blob/main/models/Mamba.py), where you need to install `mamba_ssm` with pip at first.